International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 What’s more, both countries are a stone’s throw from China, at least compared to some of the other big markets.
 This reduces barriers to international shipping on lots of dropshipping merchandise.

 Other sneaky-good markets for dropshippers can be found in Scandinavia and Western Europe.
 In addition to disposable income, these markets have rock-solid options for international shipping.
-Here, for instance, we can see that ePacket delivery is available in places like Sweden and the Netherlands, and it costs the same price and takes the same amount of time as an ePacket delivery to the US.

 4. Be Methodical With Your Shipping Zones